-EDUCATION DEPARTMENT GENERAL ADMINISTRATIVE REGULATIONS (EDGAR) EXPENDITURE CATEGORIES Compensation-Personnel 2 CFR 200.430 Compensation for personnel services includes all remuneration, paid currently or accrued, for services of employees rendered during the period of performance under the Federal award, including but not necessarily limited to wages and salaries.
-Compensation- Fringe Benefits 2 CFR 200.431 Fringe benefits are allowances and services provided by employers to their employees as compensation in addition to regular salaries and wages.
-Fringe benefits include, but are not limited to, the costs of leave (vacation, family-related, sick or military), employee insurance, pensions, and unemployment benefit plans.
-Except as provided elsewhere in these principles, the costs of fringe benefits are allowable provided that the benefits are reasonable and are required by law, non-Federal entity-employee agreement, or an established policy of the non-Federal entity.
-Travel Costs 2 CFR 200.474 Travel costs are the expenses for transportation, lodging, subsistence, and related items incurred by employees who are in travel status on official business of the non-Federal entity.
-Such costs may be charged on an actual cost basis, on a per diem or mileage basis in lieu of actual costs incurred, or on a combination of the two, provided the method used is applied to an entire trip and not to selected days of the trip.
-Equipment 2 CFR 200.33 Equipment is defined as an article of tangible personal property that has a useful life of more than one year and a per-unit acquisition cost which equals or exceeds the lesser of the capitalization level established by the non-Federal entity for financial statement purposes, or \$5,000.
+EDUCATION DEPARTMENT GENERAL ADMINISTRATIVE REGULATIONS (EDGAR) EXPENDITURE CATEGORIES Compensation-Personnel Compensation for personnel services includes all remuneration, paid currently or accrued, for services of employees rendered during the period of performance under 2 CFR 200.430 the Federal award, including but not necessarily limited to wages and salaries.
+Fringe benefits are allowances and services provided by employers to their employees as compensation in addition to regular salaries and wages.
+Fringe Compensation- Fringe benefits include, but are not limited to, the costs of leave (vacation, family-related, Benefits sick or military), employee insurance, pensions, and unemployment benefit plans.
+Except as provided elsewhere in these principles, the costs of fringe benefits are 2 CFR 200.431 allowable provided that the benefits are reasonable and are required by law, non-Federal entity-employee agreement, or an established policy of the non-Federal entity.
+Travel costs are the expenses for transportation, lodging, subsistence, and related items incurred by employees who are in travel status on official business of the non-Federal entity.
+Such costs may be charged on an actual cost basis, on a per diem or Travel Costs mileage basis in lieu of actual costs incurred, or on a combination of the two, 2 CFR 200.475 provided the method used is applied to an entire trip and not to selected days of the trip.
+Equipment is defined as an article of tangible personal property (including information technology systems) that has a useful life of more than one year and a per-unit acquisition cost which equals or exceeds the lesser of the capitalization Equipment level established by the non-Federal entity for financial statement purposes, or 2 CFR 200.1 \$5,000.
 An applicant organization may classify equipment at a lower dollar value but cannot classify it higher than \$5,000.
-Please also see 2 CFR §200.439 Capital Expenditures .
-Supplies 2 CFR 200.94 All tangible personal property [other than those described in §200.33 Equipment].
-Generally, supplies include any materials that are expendable or consumed during the course of the grant.
-Contractual Services 2 CFR 200.318 All products or services which are procured by contract.
-"Contract" means a legal instrument by which a non-Federal entity purchases property or services needed to carry out the project or program under a Federal award.
-Consultant/ Professional Service Costs 2 CFR 200.459 Costs of professional and consultant services rendered by persons who are members of a particular profession or possess a special skill, and who are not officers or employees of the non-Federal entity.
-Training and Education 2 CFR 200.472 The cost of training and education provided for employee development.
+Please also see 2 CFR §200.439 Capital Expenditures.
+All tangible personal property [other than those described in §200.1 Equipment].
+Supplies Generally, supplies include any materials that are expendable or consumed during 2 CFR 200.1 the course of the grant.
+A computing device is a supply if the acquisition cost is less than the lesser of the capitalization level established by the non-Federal entity for financial statement purposes or \$5,000, regardless of the length of its useful life.
+All products or services which are procured by contract.
+"Contract" means a legal Contractual Services instrument by which a non-Federal entity purchases property or services needed to carry out the project or program under a Federal award.
+2 CFR 200.318 Consultant/ Professional Costs of professional and consultant services rendered by persons who are members Service Costs of a particular profession or possess a special skill, and who are not officers or employees of the non-Federal entity.
+2 CFR 200.459 The cost of training and education provided for employee development.
+Training and Education 2 CFR 200.473